The Last Male Northern White Rhino In The World Has Died

 The following year, the last four fertile northern white rhinos in the world — two males and two females — were moved from the Dvůr Králové Zoo in the Czech Republic to Ol Pejeta at the foot of Mount Kenya, where they were placed under 24-hour armed surveillance.

-Suni, the only other northern white male died in 2014, and there have been no successful pregnancies since the group moved.
+Suni, the only other northern white male, died in 2014 and there have been no successful pregnancies since the group moved.
 Time is now running out to stop the northern white rhino from going fully extinct.

 Ol Pejeta, which previously used a Tinder profile for Sudan to raise money for research, said it was now seeking to raise funds to conduct the first-ever procedure to remove egg cells from the two remaining females — Sudan's daughter Najin, and her daughter Fatu — and fertilize them with stored semen previously collected from northern white males, before inserting them into female southern white rhinos acting as surrogates.

-BuzzFeed News spoke to Sudan's personal ranger, James Mwenda, last December, when it was long apparent that he was not going to father any more offspring.
+BuzzFeed News spoke to Sudan's personal ranger, James Mwenda, last December, when it was long apparent that the rhino was not going to father any more offspring.

 “I’ve adjusted my mind to the bitter truth that one day he will fall and he will be no more,” he said.
 “But I can see the bigger picture.
 Sudan had a purpose.”